revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-18. Write a query to get all the records of employee whose “age” is greater than 25 and “experience” greater or equal to 3 years.
+18. Write a query to get all the records of employees whose “age” is greater than 25 and whose “experience” greater or equal to 3 years.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)